yqushair/yqushair/README.md

 ---

 ### Work
-🧠 I'm hoping to pursue a career in the brain-machine interface (BMI) industry.
+🧠 I'm pursuing a career in the brain-machine interface (BMI) industry.

-👔 My primary industry experience is in software development with a focus on natural language processing (NLP)
+👔 My primary industry experience is in neurotechnology and software development with a focus on natural language processing (NLP).

 💻 You can find some of the code I developed during my 2021 internship with Resultid in the [`resultid-internship`](https://github.com/yqushair/yqushair/tree/main/resultid-internship) folder above.